thoughtbot/design-system/RELEASING.md

 # Releasing

 This documents how to release a new version of tbds.
-It's for thoughtbot employees.
+It’s for thoughtbot employees.

-1. Update the version number in `package.json`.
+1. Make sure you’re on the `master` branch with a clean working directory.

-1. Update the [changelog][changelog], following the guidelines from [keep a changelog][keep-a-changelog].
+1. Update the [changelog][changelog], following the guidelines from [keep a changelog][keep-a-changelog]

-1. Commit changes.
-Use the convention `vVERSION` in your commit message (e.g. `v1.0.0`).

-1. Tag the release: `git tag vVERSION`

-1. Push changes to GitHub: `git push origin && git push origin --tags`
+1. Run `npm version [major | minor | patch] --force`

+    This script will…

+    - Add the changes to `CHANGELOG.md` to the Git index
+    - Bump the version in `package.json` and `package-lock.json`
+    - Create a version Git commit and tag

-1. Run `npm publish` to publish the new version to npm's registry (if releasing a pre-release, use `npm publish --tag beta`).
+1. Run `npm publish`

+    This script will push to GitHub and publish the new version to the npm registry

-1. Draft a [new GitHub release][github-release], copying the release's changelog entry into the release notes.
+1. Draft a [new GitHub release][github-release], copying the release’s changelog entry into the release notes

 [changelog]: /CHANGELOG.md
 [keep-a-changelog]: http://keepachangelog.com